 The police should always be called after a car accident so an official report can be made.
 The report will contain contact and insurance information for the parties involved if you were unable to obtain it.
 It will also include the position of the vehicles, how the officer believes the accident happened, who they believe caused it, and if any drivers were cited for a traffic offense that will also be noted.
 Although police reports are generally inadmissible in court, they will typically hold considerable weight with an insurance adjuster when determining who is liable.

 Eyewitness statements or their evidence recordings can be an invaluable resource because they do not have their own interests in mind or care about the case’s outcome.
-However, it can be challenging to obtain a record of eyewitness testimony, so you likely need an experienced car accident attorney to help.
+However, it can be challenging to obtain a record of eyewitness testimony, so you likely need an experienced car accident attorney from Houston to help.